Python Turtle - Lesson 2

 9print("Come in and sit down")

-Predict and run your code.
+Predict what will happen, then run your code.

-Your Shell should show.
+Your Shell should show:

 Hello Hunter